G

 AI visibility is how often, and how prominently, AI engines mention or cite your brand when they answer questions in your space.
 It is the AI-era version of a ranking: instead of where you sit on a results page, it is whether you appear in the synthesized answer at all, and whether you are named alongside or ahead of competitors.

 Two signals sit underneath it, and they are not the same.
 A mention is the model naming your brand in its text.
 A citation is the model linking to your page as a source.
-The balance differs by engine: ChatGPT tends to mention brands more often than it cites them, while Google's AI Overviews lean the other way.
+The balance differs by engine: in our tracking, ChatGPT tends to mention brands more often than it cites them, while Google's AI Overviews lean the other way.
 Either way, track both, because they tell you different things: mentions measure awareness, citations measure whether your content is doing the work.

 If the underlying idea is new to you, our guide to generative engine optimization covers how engines decide what to mention.
-This article is about measuring the result.

 The Metrics That Matter